MakinaHQ/docs/docs/concepts/caliber/positions.md

 Each position has a list of risk attributes defined in the Risk Policy, and thus maximum exposure caps can be set on how large individual or groups of positions can be.

-Position modification is subject to [Cooldown Duration](../../contracts/core/interfaces/ICaliber.sol/interface.ICaliber.md#cooldownduration),for a given position and [Command](makina-vm#instructions), transactions attempting to modify identical positions and Commands before the CooldownDuration has elapsed will revert.
+Position modification is subject to [Cooldown Duration](../../contracts/core/interfaces/ICaliber.sol/interface.ICaliber.md#cooldownduration), for a given position and [Command](makina-vm#instructions), transactions attempting to modify identical positions and Commands before the CooldownDuration has elapsed will revert.

 Positions are required to have mutual exclusivity on liquidity deployments, two positions can not have overlapping accounting instructions accounting for the same liquidity.